BIO165/BIO165/source/syllabus.rst

 scripts further and more deeply investigate the different biological questions we consider.

-:underline:`Molecular and cell biology:` This course considers different fundamental processes of biology.
+Molecular and cell biology: This course considers different fundamental processes of biology.
 A basic knowledge of cell biology is therefore required but knowledge does not need to go beyond what is usually taught in undergraduate biology courses like BIO 82 and BIO 83.